the truth about visiting the louvre

 Your Essential Guide to the Louvre: ticket info & more

 If you tell almost anyone in the world that you're going to Paris, one of the next questions that you'll likely get is "Are you going to visit the Louvre"?
 This is because Louvre is one of the most famous museums in the world, peaking interest in travelers across multiple different continents because of its size and sheer historical significance.
-If you're planning visiting the Louvre, it's time to read up on some tips so you know what to expect when it comes to trying to visit the Louvre and have the best time possible.
+If you're planning on visiting the Louvre, it's time to read up on some tips so you know what to expect when it comes to trying to visit the Louvre and have the best time possible.
 Lucky for you, I visited the Louvre just a few months ago and would be happy to share my experience and everything I learned along the way with you!

 WHAT IS THE LOUVRE?